 Do I Need A Permit To Build A Shed in South Bend, Indiana?

 Yes, you need a permit for that!
-According to this PDF, a permit is required for an accessory building over 120 square feet, which includes sheds.
+According to South Bend’s Building Department, a permit is required for an accessory building over 120 square feet, which includes sheds.

 Do I Need A Permit To Build A Shed in Indianapolis?